godot-rust/book/src/recipes/editor-plugin/inspector-plugins.md

 mod addon;
 ```

-Add the following imports at the beginning of the file
+Add the following imports at the beginning of the file:

 ```rust
 use godot::{